t-liu93/PEGAS/docs/tutorial.md

 Atmospheric ascent is difficult from a guidance standpoint, and doing it automatically is far beyond the scope of this project.
 Instead, you have control over it using two parameters.
 The process is simple: after a certain *time* after liftoff, your vehicle will pitch over by a certain *angle*.
 It will hold this attitude until the velocity vector matches it, and then it will lock to prograde, so as to minimize the angle of attack (and hence risk of a RUD).
 Rules are that the earlier you pitch over and the larger its angle, the shallower your ascent.
 In a worst case, your vehicle will fall back to the ocean (or, more likely, get torn apart due to flying too fast too low).
 On the other hand, if you pitch over too little and too late, your gravity turn will not *turn* you enough, and your vehicle will be going too vertically.
 Additionally, the more TWR your vehicle has, the sooner and more aggressively you can turn - a good overview on that is given by [ferram in the RO wiki](https://github.com/KSP-RO/RealismOverhaul/wiki/Ferram-on-Ascent-Profile-and-TWR).
 This is a doubly important parameter, since it directly influences UPFG phase.
 It is difficult to give any clues regarding what your altitude and apoapse should be when the atmospheric ascent ends, because different vehicles behave differently.
 Generally though, if you target a 200 km orbit and UPFG engages when you're on 45 km with a 50 km apoapsis, or on 120 km with 350 km apoapsis - it's a hint that your gravity turn was too shallow/too steep.
 You can get a hint on what to do if you look at the pitch that UPFG calculated after activation.
 If it pitches significantly above prograde, it means that your ascent was too shallow and UPFG needs to gain some more vertical velocity.
 If it pitches below prograde (it may even point below horizon in some cases!), your ascent was probably too steep.

 Getting `verticalAscentTime` and `pitchOverAngle` right might take several attempts.
 Getting it perfect (so that the UPFG-generated pitch matches prograde) might turn out impossible - not without finer control over the ascent.
 Tuning those variables might prove particularly difficult if you're getting low ingame FPS during liftoff, or your launch clamps misbehave.
 Unpredictable separation that disrupts your vehicle from flying straight can even make a good settings randomly fail.
 Beware.

+##### verticalAscentSpeed

+Vertical ascent speed was first used in Mechjeb PVG ascent guidance.
+It's a bit more convenient to use this field in PEGAS as well, if you have a vehicle that supports a large range of payload mass (e.g. from 5t to 25t).
+The perfect value of this field is highly depending on the vehicle, just like `verticalAscentTime`.
+A starting point of this field can be `50m/s` for a vehicle with an initial SLT at 1.6 or more, `75m/s` for a vehicle with an initial SLT at 1.4 and `100m/s` for a vehicle with an initial SLT at around 1.2.

 ##### upfgActivation
 This is when the atmospheric ascent ends, and active guidance begins.